-If surgical negligence has set you back, we'll help you move forward
+If surgical errors have caused you harm, we can help you move forward

-Surgical procedures are often necessary for the treatment of serious medical conditions, but surgery also comes with a certain level of risk.
-Unfortunately, avoidable mistakes can happen during surgery, and the consequences can be severe for patients and their families.
+Any surgical procedure carries a certain level of risk.
+Avoidable mistakes do sometimes occur during surgery, and the consequences can be severe for patients and their families.

 Surgical negligence occurs when a healthcare professional deviates from the expected standard of care and causes harm to a patient as a result.